Rehabilitation for Stroke

 Family and community support

-Areas covered in stroke rehabilitation programs may include the following:
+Stroke rehab programs may include the following:

 Self-care skills, including activities of daily living (ADLs)